mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 My wife and I are expecting our first child at the end of August.

-The class is scheduled to end well before the due date, but if the baby arrives early, I'll need to cancel remaining classes.
+The class is scheduled to end well before the baby's due date, but if the baby arrives early, I'll need to cancel the remaining classes.
 If that happens, I'll refund your tuition at $30 per session that was not fulfilled.

 ## Sign up

 If you're interested in the class, sign up below and let me know which timeslots you're available.
-I'll finalize the schedule and send out payment links by 6pm ET on Monday, June 24th.
+I'll finalize the schedule and send out payment links by 6 PM ET on Monday, June 24th.

 - [Sign up for this course](https://tally.so/r/n0MzMy)